henkjannl/py-animate/README.md

 # ANIMATE
-Animate is an interpreter written in Python which reads a timed sequence of commands from an Excel file and a number of bitmap images, and then composes movie frames with these commands.
+Animate is an interpreter written in Python which reads a timed sequence of commands from an Excel file and a number of bitmap images, and then composes an animation  with these commands.
 It can make simple animations, but also much more complex ones.
-No Python knowledge is needed to use this library.
+No Python knowledge is needed to use the library.

 ![Introduction](examples/12-sewing-machine/SewingMachine.gif)

 Features:
-* it can handle location, rotation, scale and opacity of many images in parallel
+* it can smoothly modify location, rotation, scale and opacity of many images in parallel
-* the transitions can be asynchronous
+* the transitions can be independent of each other
+* since Animate uses a spreadsheet to define the animation, all parameters can be driven by calculated relations in the spreadsheet
-* the stacking of images can be modified on the fly
+* the Z-order of images can be modified on the fly
-* it can use nested scripts to generate a composed image that can be used in a script on a higher level
+* it can use nested scripts to generate a composed image that can be used in a script on a higher hierarchical level
-* since Animate uses a spreadsheet to define the animation, all parameters can be driven by relations in the spreadsheet
-* to speed up debugging
-    * Animate can create frames at a very low frame rate or it can only process frames between a certain interval
-    * only a subset of the frames can be recomputed
-    * the time can be plotted in the lower left corner of every frame
 * frames can be combined to produce an animated GIF or a movie

 Animate heavily relies on open source software such as Python, the Python Imaging Library (PIL) and XLRD.
 Many thanks to the creators of this great software.
 Please don't forget to donate to all these great projects.